-Students planning to minor in Middle School Education will progress through a three-stage process.
+Students in the 4+ initial license in middle school education will progress through a three-stage process.
 Each stage must be completed satisfactorily prior to passage to the next stage.
 Students will pursue a major in the content area relevant to their licensure as listed above.